Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: Methodology

 \section{Methodology}

 We produce $3'' \times 3''$ ($101 \times 101$ NIRCAM pixel) cutout images of each cross-matched HAE from the F090W, F115W, F150W, F200W, and F277W images.
+The central pixel of each galaxy is determined as the source position of the JADES catalog from the \robotoThin{Sextractor} \citep{Bertin96,Barbary2016}.
 We match the PSFs of all images to that of the F277W image using the \robotoThin{WebbPSF} Python package \citep{Perrin12,Perrin14}. \robotoThin{WebbPSF} produces simulated PSFs for the selected JWST instrument and filter.
 We set the target model PSF as that of the F277W image, and then derive a convolution kernel for the other bands using the \robotoThin{scikit-image} Python package \citep{van2014scikit} through the Wiener filtering method.
 In Figure \hyperref[fig:psf]{4}, we present a sample galaxy (ZF-12763) from the cross-matched HAEs to visualize the PSF-matching process.
 The top row displays original images from NIRCam, and the bottom images convolved.